 The Part Explorer is used to view the most current information related to a Part.
 Transaction history for various functions is viewable and many inventory type transactions may be performed directly from the Part Explorer.

-This form is divided into four panes of information; the Part Tree, Part Setup Information, Warehouse Information, and the Active Pane.
+This form is divided into four panes of information: